 I will now spam you with pictures from our reception marquee because it was beautiful.
 All the little touches were what made it ours.
 I still can’t get over how lucky I am to say that was my wedding.

 Lesley did a truly phenomenal job and I literally cannot express how perfect it was.
 I had to choke back the tears when we walked in to be introduced because I hadn’t seen it all finished before that moment.
 It was everything I dreamed and more.

 I need to take a moment to talk about my cake.. what a piece of ART.
 We had asked Leean for a rustic looking cake that resembled a silver birch tree but wanted warmer tones to match the rest of the decor.
-We trusted her completely and we knew we wanted detail over size.
-I mean who has ever has their entire cake eaten at a wedding?
+We trusted her completely and we knew we wanted detail oversize.
+I mean who has ever had their entire cake eaten at a wedding?
 No one in the history of ever.

 Meet our cake – Neave.